Lucas Pfeiffenberger: Projects

 In 2015, the Lucy Haskell Playhouse underwent a major exterior renovation.
 One hundred and thirty years after its construction, the playhouse began deteriorating.
 According to the Haskell Association "The house had lead paint on its exterior, which was in poor condition, and had to be removed before the playhouse was repainted.
 The playhouse also needed exterior carpentry work, including on the soffit, fascia and porch floors before painting could begin."
 The association was successful in raising enough money to complete the renovations to restore the playhouse.

 Some of his buildings have been razed.
-Two of his designs, the McPike Mansion and the Captain Leyhe House, are reportedly haunted, and are featured stops on the Alton’s Haunted Odyssey tours.
+Two of his designs, the McPike Mansion and the Captain Leyhe House, are reportedly haunted, and are featured stops on the Alton Hauntings and Alton’s Haunted Odyssey tours.
 Most recently on Wednesday, May 20, 2015 the Watson House, built in 1879, caught on fire.
 According to the St. Louis Post-Dispatch, "The blaze completely consumed the kitchen floor, sending the refrigerator, dishwasher, microwave and cabinets tumbling into the basement."